 Traversing or "side-hilling" is a common method of travel and can be used to avoid overly steep or difficult terrain.
 Keeping your balance is key.

-- Push the uphill side of each snowshoe into the slope to create a shelf as you move along.
+Push the uphill side of each snowshoe into the slope to create a shelf as you move along.
 Keep your weight on the uphill snowshoe.

-- If possible, walk in the steps made by the person in front of you.
+If possible, walk in the steps made by the person in front of you.

 While optional on flat terrain, poles come in handy on many snowshoeing outings.
 They not only provide you better balance, they also help give your upper body a workout.
 Adjustable poles are best because they can be shortened for uphill travel or lengthened for descending.
 (And, as just discussed, they can be different lengths when traversing.)